-The FY 2021 Medicare Part D improper payment root causes are drug or drug pricing discrepancies.
+The FY 2022 Medicare Part D improper payment error categories are drug or drug pricing discrepancies (0.29 percent in Overpayments and 0.04 percent in Underpayments) and insufficient documentation to determine whether proper or improper (1.21 percent).
 Improper payments due to drug or drug pricing discrepancies occur when the prescription documentation submitted indicates that an overpayment occurred.
-Underpayments result when prescription record hard copies (or medication orders) indicates that CMS should have paid more.
+Underpayments result when prescription record hard copies (or medication orders) indicate that CMS should have paid more.

 The factors contributing to improper payments are complex and vary from year to year.
-Each year, CMS outlines actions the agency will implement to prevent and reduce improper payments in Medicare Part D. Detailed information on corrective actions can be found in the 2021 HHS AFR.
+Each year, CMS outlines actions the agency will implement to prevent and reduce improper payments in Medicare Part D. Detailed information on corrective actions can be found in the FY 2022 HHS AFR.

-55 CMS uses Improper Payments Elimination and Reduction Act (IPERA) standards, rather than GPRAMA standards, for performance reporting on improper payments.
+47 CMS uses Improper Payments Elimination and Reduction Act (IPERA) standards, rather than GPRAMA standards, for performance reporting on improper payments.
 According to A-123 guidance on IPERA, programs with established valid and rigorous estimation methodologies should count reduction targets as being met if the 95% confidence interval includes the reduction target.

-56Starting in FY 2017, per OMB guidance, CMS establishes improper payment rate targets only for the next fiscal year.
-Therefore, the FY 2023 target will be established in the FY 2022 HHS AFR.
+48Starting in FY 2017, per OMB guidance, CMS establishes improper payment rate targets only for the next fiscal year.
+Therefore, the FY 2024 target will be established in the FY 2023 HHS AFR.